-Complaint of financial and accounting reports, internal control, risk management, compliance with law and code of conduct can be done through the Company Secretary who receives and summarizes all topics, and quarterly submits to the Audit Committee, and Board of Directors.
+Complaint of financial and accounting reports, internal control, risk management, compliance with law and code of conduct can be done through the Company Secretary who receives and summarizes all topics, and quarterly submits to the Audit Committee and Board of Directors.
 The Company gives importance to the secrecy of information received in order to build confidence to sender, and complaint will only be known to assigned and related persons.

 The Company’s internal control unit reports directly to the Audit Committee to be certain that the main operations and important financial activities proceed efficiently within the directed guidelines.
 The Company has its policy on Compliance Control in correspondence with the concerned law and related regulations.

-Most members of the Sub - Committees are Independent Directors except the Executive Committee, Risk Management Committee, Good Corporate Governance Committee and Human Development Committee and the Chairman of the Board will not hold positions as member in all committees.
-Moreover, it also regulates Independent Directors as Chairman of each committee with exception in the Executive Committee, Risk Management Committee, Good Corporate Governance Committee and Human Development Committee.
+The Company’s Board of Directors appoints the Sub - Committees to make details screening by regulating their responsibilities and scope of duties within each committee.
+Most members of the Sub - Committees are Independent Directors except the Executive Committee, Risk Management Committee, Corporate Governance Committee and Human Development Committee and the Chairman of the Board will not hold positions as member in all committees.
+Moreover, it also regulates Independent Directors as Chairman of each committee with exception in the Executive Committee, Risk Management Committee, Corporate Governance Committee and Human Development Committee.
 At present, the Company has 6 Sub - Committees of the Audit Committee, Nomination and Remuneration Committee, Executive Committee, Risk Management Committee, Corporate Governance Committee and Human Development Committee.

-The Company’s Board of Directors appoints sub-committees in order to operate and oversee the Company, detailed as follows:-
+The details concerning the member’ names, duties and responsibilities are listed in topic of Management Structure.
+The Company’s Board of Directors appoints sub-committees in order to operate and oversee the Company, detailed as follows:

-In 2016, the Audit Committee had 4 meetings in which all members attended all meetings and consistently reported their operating results to the Company’s Board of Directors.
-There was one meeting that the Audit Committee met privately with the external auditor without the management team being present.
+- Audit Committee has duration of 3 years, and consists of 3 Independent Directors (Names and duties of the Audit Committee are listed in Management Structure).
+The Company’s Board of Directors appoints Mr. Phisit Dachanabhirom, the Independent Director, who has vast knowledge and experiences in financial and accounting field, and to become Chairman of the Audit Committee.
+In 2017, the Audit Committee had 4 meetings in which all members attended all meetings and consistently reported their operating results to the Company’s Board of Directors.
+There were 4 meetings that the Audit Committee met privately with the external auditor without the management team being present.

-- Nomination and Remuneration Committee
+Nomination and Remuneration Committee

 The Company’s Board of Directors meeting No. 3/2007, on February 26, 2007, has appointed the Nomination and Remuneration Committee, its scope of authority, and remuneration.
-The committee consists of 3 qualified persons which has 3 Independent Directors in which one of them is the Chairman of the Nomination and Remuneration Committee, the committee has 3 years duration (details in the “Management Structure”).
+The committee consists of 3 qualified persons which has 3 Independent Directors in which one of them is the Chairman of the Nomination and Remuneration Committee, the committee has 3 years duration (Details are listed in the topic of Management Structure).

-In 2016, the committee had 2 meetings in which all members attended all meetings.
+In 2017, the committee had 2 meetings in which all members attended all meetings.
 The committee consistently reported their operating results to the Company’s Board of Directors.

-- Considered the nomination and selection of qualified and suitable person as replacement for Board of Directors retired member.
+- Considered the nomination and selection of qualified and suitable person as replacement for the Board of Directors retired member.